Back to Blog

 Legal AI that doesn’t account for jurisdictional differences is dangerous.
 A contract clause that’s enforceable in Delaware may be void in California.
 A legal standard that applies in federal court may not apply in state court.
 The best tools let you specify jurisdiction and tailor their analysis accordingly.

 Ready to see how anti-hallucination AI, risk scoring, and the Interest Toggle work in practice?
-Start with our free tier — no credit card required.
+Start with our free NDA generator — no signup required.

-After testing every major legal AI tool available in 2026, here’s what we know:
+After re-testing every major legal AI tool available in 2026, here’s what we know:

 There is no single “best” AI tool for all lawyers.
 The right choice depends on your practice area, firm size, budget, and which capabilities matter most to you.
 But we can make clear recommendations:

-- Best for enterprise: Harvey AI.
-If your firm has the budget, Harvey’s deep integration capabilities and custom model training are best-in-class.
-But at $800+/user/month, the ROI calculation only works for high-revenue practices.
+• Best for enterprise: Harvey AI.
+If your firm has the budget, Harvey’s agentic platform and custom model training are best-in-class.
+But at demo-only enterprise pricing (~$50,000–$300,000+/year per firm), the ROI calculation only works for high-revenue practices.

-- Best for legal research: CoCounsel.
-The Westlaw integration gives it an unbeatable advantage for citation accuracy.
+• Best for legal research: CoCounsel.
+The Westlaw integration — now rebuilt on the Claude Agent SDK — gives it an unbeatable advantage for citation accuracy.
 If research is your primary need, this is the tool.

-- Best budget option: Claude for Legal.
-At $20/month, it’s an excellent general-purpose assistant — but you must verify everything it produces.
+• Best budget option: Claude Opus 4.7.
+At $20/month, it’s an excellent general-purpose assistant with a 1M-token context and no training on inputs — but you must verify everything it produces.
 Use it for brainstorming and first drafts, not final work product.

 “The firms that will thrive in 2026 aren’t the ones with the most expensive AI tool.
 They’re the ones that chose the right tool for their practice, trained their attorneys to use it effectively, and built workflows that leverage AI’s strengths while mitigating its weaknesses.”